- Initial vocational training for young people with disabilities or other disadvantage.

 During an eight-week orientation stage at the start of the school year, pupils gain an insight into practical vocational areas that relate to their own career interests.
 Furthermore, the Pre-Vocational Year is intended to build upon and extend the personal, theoretical and practical competences that the young people have already acquired.
 This should then make it easier for them to access the labour market and increase their chances of getting a suitable job and being able to handle the requirements this would place upon them.

 For young people with disabilities and disadvantages, it is often very difficult to gain an initial foothold in the labour market.
 For that reason, a new form of initial vocational education has been developed that will fulfil the need that exists amongst young people with disabilities or disadvantages for a suitable form of vocational training, whilst at the same time responding to the need amongst businesses for suitably trained workers.
+Individual Vocational Training in accordance with §8b BAG (Vocational Training Act) enables tailor-made vocational training for disadvantaged young people.

 - People who have not completed their compulsory education, or have completed that type of education, but with a negative outcome